Getting Started With AppSpot

 Pre-caching of ads is a recommended option for app experiences with interstitial ads rendered between pages, game levels, or other content areas.
 Pre-caching ensures that the ad is pre-loaded before the ad request, and therefore has a lower latency.
 For rewarded inventory, such as the catalog view, this option is not recommended, as users will be returning to the experience to fetch new ads to earn more rewards.

-When you’re ready to move beyond AppCircle, you can configure campaigns on the Flurry Developer Portal to show ads from other mediated ad networks, like AdMob, iAd, Millennial Media, inMobi, Greystripe and Mobclix.
-You’ll need to have an active publisher account with these networks and integrate their SDK’s into your app.
-For instructions on integrating the Network SDK’s, please refer to the Technical Integration document, included with the Flurry Publisher SDK.
+When you’re ready to run ads from other networks, you can configure campaigns on the Flurry Developer Portal to show ads from the mediated ad networks, like AdMob, iAd, Millennial Media, inMobi, and Greystripe.
+You’ll need to have an active publisher account with each supported network and integrate their SDK into your app.
+For instructions on integrating the Network SDK’s, please refer to the integration instructions here.

 You can also mediate to networks currently not supported by Flurry.
 In order to do this, you’ll need to write a custom adapter to the Flurry AppSpot SDK, instructions for which are provided in the documentation accompanying the SDK.
 For more details, please contact our support team.